Just because head lice don't transmit contagious diseases among humans doesn't mean there is no lice disease or those body lice cannot spread disease.

-- Never share items that touch the body that were used by a person who has body lice or any of the above diseases.
+- Never share items that touch the body that was used by a person who has body lice or any of the above diseases.

 - There are impermeable bags that can be zipped around mattresses that need to be shared, like for house guests.
 Most hotels and hostels and other regulated places providing overnight lodging use some variation of these bed bags nowadays, but it never hurts to ask ahead.

-- LiceDoctors cannot treat body lice, but scrupulous hygiene practices will help with body lice without needing medical treatment since body lice live in the clothing, not on the person.
+- LiceDoctors cannot treat body lice (or pubic lice), but scrupulous hygiene practices will help with body lice without needing medical treatment since body lice live in the clothing, not on the person.

-If you're dealing with head lice, take a deep breath: your family will be fine because you are a responsible parent who is quickly taking the necessary steps to eliminate the head lice.
+So, do lice carry disease?
+No. Head lice do not spread other types of diseases directly among humans.
+When people wonder do lice transmit disease in specific situations, the type of lice they're probably thinking of is totally different from lice on the head.
+Body lice are a completely different bug, and body lice do not spontaneously turn into head lice or vice-versa.
+If you're dealing with lice on the head, take a deep breath: your family will be fine because you are a responsible parent who is quickly taking the necessary steps to eliminate the lice.
 If you need any help at all, you can call LiceDoctors at 1-800-224-2537 day or night for same-day professional diagnosis and safe, effective treatment.